-Vehicle Code 2800 CVC is the California statute that makes it a crime to refuse or fail to comply with a lawful order or direction of any peace officer.
-A violation is a misdemeanor punishable by up to six months in county jail.
+Vehicle Code § 2800 CVC makes it a misdemeanor offense to fail or refuse to comply with a lawful order or direction of any peace officer.
+A conviction is punishable by up to six months in county jail.

 Note that police will often write this section as 2800 VC or 2800 CVC as shorthand for the California Vehicle Code.